 The wonders of science presented through bite-sized contemporary dance and slam poetry.

-Created by award-winning choreographer Liesel Zink in collaboration with renowned Brisbane slam poet Josh Donellan, SHORTS is a series of contemporary dance, science and poetry vignettes designed for performance in the round.
-Each vignette (10–20mins long) draws from neurochemistry and psychology research to investigate the ways that humans receive and process information.
-Three dancers perform mesmerizing and at times playful movement to original sound composition by Mike Willmett.
-Through the lens of science SHORTS displays a stunning portrait of humans negotiating the world and each other.
+Created by award-winning choreographer Liesel Zink in collaboration with renowned Brisbane writer Josh Donellan, 'Awesome: a state of wonder and fear' is a collection of contemporary dance and poetry vignettes designed for performance in the round.
+Each vignette (5–15mins long) sees two or three dancers perform mesmerizing and at times playful choreography in exploration of awe-inspiring facts in science.
+Through the lens of science 'Awesome: a state of wonder and fear' displays a stunning and humbling portrayal of humans negotiating the world and each other.

-SHORTS seeks to attract new audiences to contemporary dance.
-Though adaptable to a range of sites, the vignettes are designed primarily for public space where they invite broad and inclusive audiences to witness a familiar space taken over by poetry and dance.
+This project seeks to attract new audiences to contemporary dance.
+Though adaptable to a range of sites, the vignettes are designed primarily for public space to attract broad and inclusive audiences.

 - Venue Format

 - Touring Party